LundgrenLindqvist/ll.skala.js/readme.md

 The Skala script is a light-weight and versatile solution for scaling an element within another.
 The arguments make it very flexible, and it can be used on a single element as well as all children of a parent.

+### Basic Usage

+Apply the Skala script to a parent container to scale the contents.
+Note that the parent container must have set dimensions, but any dimension work.
+All child elements must also have a 'position' set with CSS if you want the positioning of the elements to work properly.

+    $('#container').llskala();

+This equals to

+    $('#container').llskala({
+        'bleed' : false,
+        'margin' : 0,
+        'align' : center,
+        'valign' : center
+    });

-There are a number of parameters available making the script flexible and usable in most cases when content, for instance images, should be scale to fit another element, with whatever dimensions you set.
+The parameters available make the script flexible and usable in most cases when content, for instance images, should be scaled to fit another element.

 The parameters available are: